 This is why viewing some of the photos of vintage toys in David Murphey’s collection comes as a real shock to the system.

-3. Why My Favorite Childhood Toys Wouldn't Exist in Today's World
+3. Why My Favorite Childhood Toys Wouldn't Exist In Today's World

 The toys from the 1950s and 60s were probably the worst offenders as far as political correctness and even basic common sense are concerned.
 Some crazy toys from that era include an atomic toy set with real uranium ore and toys that encourage cigarette smoking in kids.

 Can you imagine modern parents even thinking about buying these toys for their kids in 2018?!
 But such has been the level of sanitization in the modern toy market, even relatively harmless toys from the 1980s would probably be banned in today’s market.

 A lot of that is due to active campaigning by over-zealous parents and activist groups.
 For instance, Toys R Us was forced to retract a lineup based on the popular TV series Breaking Bad.

 Many of the famous toys from the past decades were imaginary creatures with guns and weapons.
 And Gun Control is a very sensitive topic in America at the moment.
 So naturally, toys like Barnyard Commandos and Food Fighters have become too hot for toy companies to handle.

 To an extent, sensitivity and PC are excellent.
 But taken out of control, all they do is stifle creativity and imagination.
 Kids toys should be outrageous and out of this world at least to some extent.

 Focusing on creating personalized toys that reflect what you do not help stimulate creativity and imagination.
 And that is what is wrong with modern Politically Correct Toys.

 The Kickstarter project is meant to be a social commentary about how we have changed as a society.
 The project involves a catalog of photographs of vintage toys that reflect this change.

 By supporting the project, you can get Limited Edition photograph portfolio of 90 sets.
 All are images of vintage toys photographed by David Murphey.

 5. When Politically Incorrect Toys Were Normal!

 These toys belong to an era when public smoking was not taboo.
 An age when you could drive without a seatbelt and not get fined.
 A period when black power was on the rise and hippies were beginning to capture mainstream attention.

 6. Some Politically Incorrect Toys

 The following list includes five imaginary modern politically incorrect toys, as well as their real counterparts from the past.
 Please note that the top five toys are five politically incorrect toys that don't exist in real life.

 They belong to an imagined version of the modern world.
 They take inspiration from some of the more negative aspects of contemporary pop culture.
 But what follows after them are the real deal.

 Paparazzi Play Kit